Aliases for KCNG1 Gene

 GeneCards Summary for KCNG1 Gene

-KCNG1 (Potassium Channel, Voltage Gated Modifier Subfamily G, Member 1) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include delayed rectifier potassium channel activity and potassium channel activity.
-An important paralog of this gene is KCNB2.
+KCNG1 (Potassium Voltage-Gated Channel Modifier Subfamily G Member 1) is a Protein Coding gene.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and potassium channel activity.
+An important paralog of this gene is KCNG4.

 UniProtKB/Swiss-Prot for KCNG1 Gene

 Potassium channel subunit that does not form functional channels by itself.
 Can form functional heterotetrameric channels with KCNB1; modulates the delayed rectifier voltage-gated potassium channel activation and deactivation rates of KCNB1 (PubMed:19074135).